kubernetes-sigs/cluster-api/ext-apiserver/gcp-deployer/README.md

 1. Build the `gcp-deployer` tool
 2. Generate base `machines.yaml` file configured for your GCP project

+### Limitation

+gcp-deployer tool only supports Kubernetes version 1.8 or newer.

 ### Creating a cluster

 1. *Optional* update `machines.yaml` to give your preferred GCP zone in